denisbakhtin/micro-service-consignment/README.md

-# Consignment service utilizing go-micro & docker.
-This code is mostly from [microservices in golang](https://ewanvalentine.io/microservices-in-golang-part-1)
+# Consignment service utilizing go-micro & docker
+This code is mostly based on [microservices in golang](https://ewanvalentine.io/microservices-in-golang-part-1)